-SumUp will deliver your funds (minus its fees) to your bank in 1-2 business days.
-There’s no instant deposit, but this is pretty standard for any kind of card processing.
+SumUp will deliver your funds (minus its fees) to your bank in 1-2 business days (2-3 business days in the UK).
+There’s no instant deposit option, but this timeframe is pretty standard for any kind of card processing.

 You can’t manually enter card information into SumUp, which means you’ll need to buy the SumUp card reader to process payments.
-That’ll run you $69, which is about right in the middle for pricing, and a fair deal for a device that can process magstripe, chip, and NFC transactions.
-You can now use SumUp’s virtual terminal and SMS payments as alternatives — though you’ll pay a bit more for them.
+That’ll run you $69 (£59 in the UK), which is about right in the middle for pricing, and a fair deal for a device that can process magstripe, chip, and NFC transactions.

 Contract Length & Cancellation